absence/absence.github.com/README.md

 absence.github.com
 ==================

-This web site provides helpful, supportive and supplementary material for _Incomplete Nature_, a book by Terence Deacon.
+This repository provides helpful, supportive and supplementary material for _Incomplete Nature_, a book by Terence Deacon.

 A summary of the book - a work-in-progress - is available here: [absence.github.com] (http://absence.github.com)